-3-0-3 Designed for the stude

-Designed for the student who has had little or no exposure to the language.
+3-0-3 Designed for the student who has had little or no exposure to the language.
 Emphasis will be placed on speaking, reading and writing Spanish through the study of grammar, composition, and pronunciation.
 Students will be introduced to the culture of Spanish-speaking regions and countries.
 Classes will be conducted in the language to the fullest extent possible.